ansible/awx/docs/docsite/rst/userguide/projects.rst

 4. To use a private |ah|, create an |ah| credential using a token retrieved from the Repo Management dashboard of your local |ah| and pointing to the published repo URL as shown:

 .. image:: ../common/images/projects-ah-repo-mgmt-get-token.png
+   :alt: The Repo Management dashboard of your local Automation Hub.
 .. image:: ../common/images/projects-ah-repo-mgmt-repos-published.png
+   :alt: The Get token button next to the published repo URL in the Repo Management dashboard of your local Automation Hub.

 You can create different repos with different namespaces/collections in them.
 But for each repo in |ah| you need to create a different |ah| credential.
 Copy the **Ansible CLI URL** from the |ah| UI in the format of ``https://$<hub_url>/api/galaxy/content/<repo you want to pull from>`` into the **Galaxy Server URL** field of the *Create Credential* form:

 .. image:: ../common/images/projects-create-ah-credential.png
+   :alt: Create New Credential form for Ansible Galaxy/Automation Hub API Token Credential Type.

 5. Navigate to the organization for which you want to be able to sync content from |ah| and add the new |ah| credential to the organization.
 This step allows you to associate each organization with the |ah| credential (i.e. repo) that you want to be able to use content from.

 .. image:: ../common/images/projects-organizations-add-ah-credential.png
+   :alt: Edit example default organizations form with Ansible Galaxy and Automation Hub credentials.

 .. note::